aslam-31/web/replit.md

 - January 24, 2025.
 Added trade volumes information and contact CTA section
 - January 24, 2025.
 Enhanced products page hero section with sliding background images, fade in/out effects, and left/right movement animations
 - January 24, 2025.
 Updated home page product cards eye icon to navigate to products page instead of individual product pages
 - January 24, 2025.
-Enhanced About Us section background to be more white with stronger white overlay and reduced image opacity
+Enhanced About Us section background to be more white with reduced image opacity
+- January 24, 2025.
+Removed dual background overlays in About Us section for cleaner appearance
 ```

 ## User Preferences